 I watch with great amazement and yes some amusement at the complete disregard people have for their surroundings.
 Their concern is simply for the eight or so inches in front of them about hip height and shaped like a tiny book.
 Their cellular phones.
 Oh forgive me, their cell phone.
 I often forget that the world revolves around acronyms and 140 characters.
 I miss long conversations with real words and the presence of two or more individuals.
 Now it’s more like LOL and IMHO.

 I’m told that cursive writing is no longer taught in schools.
-I actually witnessed a young women unable to read cursive writing.
+I actually witnessed a young woman unable to read cursive writing.
 Unable to read it!
 This is the 21st century.
 This is a first world country.
 These are educated people.
 What will they do when the power goes out?
 I don’t hold out much hope.
 Those of us over 50 will have no problem.
 Those of you under 30 may die.
 Oops!